Followers

 If the T-shaped pillars represent humans, they were probably rulers, high ranked priests, or the heads of clans.
 It may be that clan leaders intended to have stone pillars with the clan's animal totem as a display of wealth or power.
 Or it may be that the 16-ton limestone pillars represent deified rulers who were venerated as ancestors.
 Each pillar served as the ruler's presence by which he also represented his clan, before the deity.

-The T shape appears to be a very ancient symbol that represented a complex of ideas including heaven, the High God, mankind, and blood.
-These come together in the Tyet symbol of the Old Kingdom (show above).
-It consists of a solar orb above a human form (Hathor) and appears to be a variation of the ankh.
+The T shape appears to be a very ancient symbol that represented a complex of ideas including heaven, the High God, sacred high places, and high-ranking rulers.
+These come together in the Tyet symbol of the Old Kingdom (shown above).
+It consists of a solar orb above a human form and is a variation of the ankh.
+Here the symbol appears above the waters or firmament.
+An image of Hathor is seen at the right.

 Mystery surrounds how the huge pillars were transported from the quarry.
 Were hundreds of beasts of burden used?
 If so, why do these animals not appear on the carvings?
-The animals carved on the pillars include bulls, cranes, ostriches, vultures, lions, serpents and crocodiles, all animals sacred to Abraham's Nilo-Saharan ancestors.
+The animals carved on the pillars include bulls, cranes, ostriches, vultures, lions, serpents and crocodiles.
+All these animals were of symbolic significance to populations of the Fertile Crescent.

 The worship of pairs of central objects in ancient sanctuaries or temples is a characteristic feature of a number of early Near Eastern cultures.
 Such symbolism represents the binary basis and dualism of people’s mythological perception of natural phenomena.